-Thankfully, the United States Citizenship and Immigration Services (USCIS) provides multiple methods for United States citizens to sponsor relatives or soon to married spouses to enter and live in the United States.
+Thankfully, the United States Citizenship and Immigration Services (USCIS) provides multiple methods for United States citizens to sponsor relatives or soon-to-be-married spouses to enter and live in the United States.
 Each of these family visas has its own applications and specific processes.
-A failure to follow these plans could lead to significant delays or an outright denial of a visa.
+Failure to follow these procedures could lead to significant delays or an outright denial of a visa.

-A Wheaton family visa lawyer could help to guide U.S. citizens and their family members through the family visa application process.
-Attorneys could assist with the gathering of essential information and to apply this information to the relevant visa paperwork.
+A Wheaton lawyer could help guide U.S. citizens and their family members through the family visa application process.
+Attorneys could assist with gathering essential information and effectively apply it to the relevant visa paperwork.

-The first step in bringing any family member to the United States is to determine that family member’s eligibility.
+The first step in bringing any family member to the United States is determining that family member’s eligibility.
 One thing that all family visa applications must have in common is a sponsoring U.S. citizen.
-It is that citizen’s relationship to the applicant that controls which application to use.
+It is that citizen’s relationship to the applicant that determines which application to use.

-There are three prominent visas that allow family members or soon to be married people legal entry into the United States.
+There are three prominent visas that allow family members or engaged couples legal entry into the United States.
 These are:

 The direct applications have no quotas, and any U.S. citizen may file a petition at any time.
-Other visa programs allow a citizen to ask the USCIS to grant entry to other relatives.
+Other visa programs allow citizens to ask the USCIS to grant entry to other relatives.
 Children of the citizen, spouses of green card holders, and siblings could all gain entry under these visas.
 However, these people are subject to the immigrant visa quota system and may need to wait in their home countries before gaining entry.
-A Wheaton family visa lawyer could help to determine which visa program applies to an individual’s needs.
+A Wheaton lawyer could help determine which visa program applies to a family’s needs.

 Any person who wishes to bring a family member into the United States must follow a specific process.
 This includes filing an application with the USCIS on behalf of the relative.
 That relative must then submit to an interview at the U.S. consulate in his or her home country to prove his or her fitness to receive these visas.

 For many people, there is no waiting period, such as for spouses of U.S. citizens or for people about to be married.
-For others, such as siblings or adult children, they must submit to the quota system while waiting for a visa to become available.
+For others, such as siblings or adult children, they must wait for a visa to become available.

-Working with a Wheaton family visa attorney could help you to meet your family’s immigration needs.
+Working with an experienced legal representative could help you meet your family’s immigration needs.
 An attorney could help choose the visa that is right for each of your family members and collect the information needed to make a complete application.
 Contact an attorney today to learn more about the Wheaton family visa application process.